3rd December 2003

 How do you share code in OO systems?
 Through inheritance.
 How does inheritance work?
 Through subclasses.

-So I created a superclass to hold the sharable methods and properties, and converted each existing class into a subclass so that it could share those methods and properties through inheritance.
+So I created an abstract superclass to hold the sharable methods and properties, and converted each existing class into a subclass so that it could share those methods and properties through inheritance.
 Then I began the painstaking process of moving code out of each subclass into the superclass, then testing to check that nothing had been broken.
 Remember that I was dealing with different classes with entirely different database tables, different data structures and different business rules, so I needed one set of code that could deal with any set of circumstances.

 I used a similar technique when building the scripts in the presentation layer which communicate with my objects.
 I discovered that the only difference between one component and the another was the entity name and the XSL file name, so I split my scripts into two: